You’re sick of feeling like you’re not enough.

 Bad news again.

 This isn’t passive.
 It’s not something you ‘try’ once and hope it sticks.
 You will need to commit—at least two, two-hour sessions, plus daily homework.
 Yes, homework.
-(Don’t worry, it’s nothing like school.
-No pop quizzes—just real-life application.)
+(Don’t worry, it’s nothing like school, and the steps you take will actually be applicable to your life.)

 Think of it like strength training.
 You don’t go to the gym twice and expect to be strong forever.
 Recovery works the same way.
 The more you practice, the more natural it becomes.
 The stronger you get.